jgscott/ECO395M/exercises/exercises02.md

 What do you notice about the `history` variable vis-a-vis predicting defaults?
 What do you think is going on here?
 In light of what you see here, do you think this data set is appropriate for building a predictive model of defaults, if the purpose of the model is to screen prospective borrowers to classify them into "high" versus "low" probability of default?
 Why or why not---and if not, would you recommend any changes to the bank's sampling scheme?

-## Problem 4: Children and hotel reservations
+## Children and hotel reservations

 The files `hotels_dev.csv` and `hotels_val.csv` contains data on tens of thousands of hotel stays from a major U.S.-based hotel chain.
 The goal of this problem is simple: to build a predictive model for whether a hotel booking will have children on it.